Helping to create a more collaborative, integrated system to support improved safety and wellbeing outcomes for all Victorians.

 For more information on the sharing schemes, see the Information sharing page or the Information sharing schemes and the MARAM framework page on the Vic.Gov website.

-The Department of Health and Human Services in partnership with the Centre for Excellence in Child and Family Welfare will be providing MARAM training for the Screening and Identification and Brief and Intermediate responsibilities for practitioners from various department funded organisations that align with MARAM.
+The Department of Health and Human Services is currently developing online MARAM training for the Screening and Identification, and Brief and Intermediate responsibilities for practitioners from various department funded organisations that align to MARAM.

 Government has funded the Domestic Violence Resource Centre Victoria (DVRCV) to provide a number of targeted training packages: